AI Glossary: Essential Terms Explained

 Agentic AI

 An AI that can act on your behalf, not just respond to commands.
 Think of the difference between a calculator (you tell it exactly what to do) and a personal assistant (you tell it what you want, and it figures out how to make it happen).
 Agentic AI can plan multiple steps, use tools, and make decisions to accomplish a goal you give it.
 For example, you might tell an agentic AI "find me the best flight to Chicago next week" and it'll search multiple sites, compare prices, check your calendar, and book the ticket.
 We're moving from AI that answers questions to AI that solves problems.
+Not the same as Agentic AI, which describes the behavior.
+An AI Agent is the actual program doing it.

 AI Agent